atk4/dsql/docs/queries.rst

       :param string|array $foreign_table: table to join (may include field and alias)
       :param mixed  $master_field:  main field (and table) to join on or Expression
       :param string $join_kind:     'left' (default), 'inner', 'right' etc - which join type to use
+      :returns: $this

-When joinin with a different table, the results will be stacked by the SQL server so that fields from both tables are available.
+When joining with a different table, the results will be stacked by the SQL server so that fields from both tables are available.
 The first argument can specify the table to join, but may contain more information::